maksymhonchar/labs_java_chatgpt/README.md

 # labs_java_chatgpt
-I have no idea about how Java works
+I have no idea about how Java works.
-But still have labs to do
+But still have labs to do. :)
-Here I am using ChatGPT to finish those lab assignments in Java
+Here I am using ChatGPT to finish those lab assignments in Java.

 # Notes
 ## Install Docker